altunenes/sorceress/README.md

 sorceress.sorcerer.realtimegrid(realcolours=True)
 ```

-perceive black and white real time frame as colorful
+perceive black and white real time (with webcam) frames as colorful

+with `realcolours=False` code will not calculate the real colors of your frame.

 Inspiration: https://www.patreon.com/posts/color-grid-28734535